jonasseglare/geex/README.md

 Important or easy to implement:
  * Simplifications of the core:
-   - Non-recursive code generation
-   - Seeds can be absent of values.
-   - Remove concept of begin/end.
-   - Introduce let-scope.
-   - Sort out the recur-spaghetti...
+   - Sort out the recur-spaghetti... or simplify it.
-   - Fewer mutations, if possible
+   - Fewer mutations, if possible.
+Concentrate them to SeedState.
  * Sequence stuff: drop, take, take-while, filter, etc.

 Less important:
+ * Add dependencies between stateful, respect scope.
  * Prohibit some chars in typed-defn names, such as >, <
  * Strip away operations without sideeffects if they are not needed.
  * Unite identical pure operations.